Taiwan's Cathay in talks with China banks on investment

-TAIPEI, March 13 (Reuters) - Cathay Financial , Taiwan’s top financial holding firm, is in talks with several Chinese banks about investing in each other, sending its shares to nearly one-month intraday high as it looks to build momentum for stronger cross-strait banking ties.
+TAIPEI (Reuters) - Cathay Financial (2882.TW), Taiwan’s top financial holding firm, is in talks with several Chinese banks about investing in each other, sending its shares to nearly one-month intraday high as it looks to build momentum for stronger cross-strait banking ties.

 Taiwan’s banks, long struggling with a crowded home market, have been increasing their push for better access to the huge China market, and are currently lobbying the island’s regulator to increase a 5 percent limit on mainland banks investing in Taiwan peers.